Category theory for scientists (Old version): Categories and Functors

 Missing from (\ref{dia:olog for cats}) is the notion of identity morphism (as an arrow from \fakebox{an object of $\mcC$} to \fakebox{a morphism in $\mcC$}) and the associated path equivalences, as well as the identity and associativity laws.
 All of these can be added to the olog, at the expense of some clutter.

 \end{example}

 \begin{remark}

-Perhaps it is already clear that category theory is very wrapped up in itself.
-It feels like everything relates to everything, and this feeling may intensify as you go on.
-However, the relationships between different notions are rigorously defined, and almost everything presented here can be formalized in a proof system like Coq (the most obvious exceptions being things like the readability requirement of ologs and the modeling of scientific applications).
+Perhaps it is already clear that category theory is very interconnected.
+It may feel like everything relates to everything, and this feeling may intensify as you go on.
+However, the relationships between different notions are rigorously defined, and not random.
+Moreover, almost everything presented in this book can be formalized in a proof system like \href{http://en.wikipedia.org/wiki/Coq}{\text Coq} (the most obvious exceptions being things like the readability requirement of ologs and the modeling of scientific applications).

-If you feel cognitive vertigo, look to formal definitions as the ground of your understanding.
+Whenever you feel cognitive vertigo, look to formal definitions as the ground of your understanding.
+It is good practice to make sure that the intuition you've developed actually ``touches down" on that ground, i.e. that your way of thinking can be built up solidly from the foundational definitions.

 \end{remark}